-Once it’s all hardened, insert flat head screwdrivers into the pry holes, and gently separate the halves.
+Once it’s all hardened, insert flat head screwdrivers into the holes where the Popsicle sticks used to be, and gently separate the halves.
 They should slide off with a small amount of force, and if you got the horizon line correct, almost no force at all.

 Slowly, and delicately lift the silicone from the board, and off the object.
 The silicone can rip in the thin sections if you aren’t careful.